jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/instruments.rst

    Since the da Vinci classic has been retired in 2012, it is getting harder to find instruments for this model.
-Fortunately, when Intuitive Surgical introduced the da Vinci S (and later Si) the instruments remained **almost** unchanged so it is possible to use S/Si instruments with the dVRK Classic PSMs with a :ref:`modified Classic sterile adapter <classic-adapter-si>`.
-Classic instruments can not be used on the dVRK Si.
+Fortunately, when Intuitive Surgical introduced the da Vinci S (and later Si) the instruments remained **almost** unchanged, so it is possible to use S/Si instruments with the dVRK Classic PSMs with a :ref:`modified Classic sterile adapter <classic-adapter-si>`.
+Classic instruments can not be used on the dVRK-Si.

 EndoWrist
 #########